What To Plant:

 • Rake up leaves and debris from your lawn so they don’t smother the grass.

 • Prune your roses leaving only the most vigorous and healthiest canes.
-Check with a staff member for advice.
+Check with one of our staff members for advice if you need it.

 • Fruit Trees